gabsn/go-perf/README.md

 3. If you have `n` versions to compare, provide `n` hosts in [the hosts list](https://github.com/gabsn/go-tracer-perf/blob/master/main.sh#L9).
 The binaries will be deployed on them.
+*Note:* you should only provide hosts that come from the same availibility zone for better results in the comparison.
+You can use the datadog hostmap to visualize what hosts are in which availibility zone for example.

 4. Run the script with `./main.sh`.